-Journal of Pollution Effects & Control deals with the introduction of contaminants into the natural environment that causes adverse change in the form of toxicity of environment, damage to ecosystem and aesthetics of our surrounding.
-Among Pollution Effects and Control journals list it covers areas like Environmental toxicology, Bioremediation and Public health and also toxicogenomics.
-The journal includes a wide range of fields in its discipline to create a platform for the authors to make their contribution towards the journal and the editorial office promises.
+Journal of Pollution Effects & Control deals with the introduction of contaminants into the natural environment that causes adverse changes in the form of toxicity of environment, damage to ecosystem and aesthetics of our surrounding.
+This journal covers areas like Environmental toxicology, Bioremediation, Public health and Toxicogenomics and creates a platform for the authors to make their contribution towards the journal.

-Journal of Pollution Effects & Control is using Editorial Manager System for quality in review process.
-Editorial Manager System is an online manuscript submission, review and tracking systems.
-Review processing is performed by the editorial board members of Journal of Pollution Effects & Control or outside experts; at least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
-Authors may submit manuscripts and track their progress through the system, hopefully to publication.
-Reviewers can download manuscripts and submit their opinions to the editor.
-Editors can manage the whole submission/review/revise/publish process.
+Journal of Pollution Effects & Control is using Editorial Manager System for manuscript submission, review and tracking.
+Editorial board members of the Journal of Pollution Effects & Control or outside experts complete the review process; at least two independent reviewer’s approval followed by the editor is required for the acceptance of any citable manuscript.

 Industrial pollution is the pollution which can be directly linked with industry.
 This form of pollution is one of the leading causes of pollution worldwide.
 There are a number of forms of industrial pollution.
 Industrial pollution can also impact air quality, and it can enter the soil, causing widespread environmental problems.